-Patients who wear contacts that caused the abrasion should be seen about 3-5 days after the injury to ensure there is no infection and make sure that the patient can resume wearing a contact lens on the affected eye.
+Patients who wear contacts that caused the abrasion should be seen about 3-5 days after the injury to ensure there is no infection and that the patient can resume wearing a contact lens on the affected eye.
 In the meantime, the patient should avoid using the eye for reading and shouldn’t move the eye very much.
 The light should be avoided if there is a great deal of photophobia.
-A cycloplegic agent should be used twice daily for abrasions that are very large or in patients who have photophobia.
+A cycloplegic agent should be used twice daily for extensive abrasions or in patients with photophobia.
 This helps prevent blepharospasm.Sacramento Eye Injury Lawyer

 Call our experienced Sacramento personal injury attorneys at (916) 921-6400 or (800) 404-5400 for free, friendly advice if you or a loved one has suffered an eye injury in an accident.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 8.27.21]